orenteriab/CountDown-Timer-Application/README.md

 As `gh-pages` hosts the application, you only need access to the repository and type `yarn deploy` to deploy.

+## Watch it live!

+Here you can find a live version: https://orenteriab.github.io/CountDown-Timer-Application/

 ## Screenshots

 ![First Screenshot](public/screenshots/ssh_00.png)